West Virginia Sheriff Admits He’s A Meth Addict, Stole Drugs From Evidence Files, Resigns

 Prosecutor Downey said that Bo Williams, as part of the plea agreement, gave up his law enforcement credentials.

 The Roane County Commission has a month to appoint a replacement for the deposed county sheriff.
-Prior to his resignation Wednesday, the Commission had already begun removal proceedings.
+Prior to his resignation Wednesday, the commission had already begun removal proceedings.

 [Featured Image by Stepan Kapi/Shutterstock]